Chin Baptist Convention: History

 Rev. Arthur E. Carson and Laura H. Carson from the American Baptist International Ministries with the support of Karen missionaries arrived in Hakha, Chin Hills on 15 March 1899.
-After five years, Mr & Mrs Pau Suan and Mr & Mrs. Thuam Hang of Khuasak were converted to Christianity from animism in 1904.
+After five years, Mr. & Mrs. Pau Suan and Mr. & Mrs. Thuam Hang of Khuasak were converted to Christianity from animism in 1904.
 Christianity slowly spread through Chin Hills and the Chin Hills Baptist Association was formed in 1907.
-The Chin Hills Baptist Association comprised Baptists from Falam, Hakha and Tedim subdivision.
-From the arrival of the Carsons in March 1899 to March 1948 the Chin Baptists were solely under the guidance of the Missionaries stationed at Tedim and Hakha.
+The Chin Hills Baptist Association comprised Baptists from Falam, Hakha and Tedim subdivisions.
+From the arrival of the Carsons in March 1899 to March 1948, the Chin Baptists were solely under the guidance of the missionaries stationed at Tedim and Hakha.
 In March 1948, the Association held a meeting at Satawm village and the Falam, Tedim and Hakha decided to run their own business.
-Thus, March 1948 was the beginning of Falam Baptist Association, Tedim Baptist Association and Hakha Baptist Association.
-The three associations run their own affairs until 1952.
+Thus, March 1948 was the beginning of the Falam Baptist Association, Tedim Baptist Association and Hakha Baptist Association.
+The three associations ran their own affairs until 1952.

 The forming of Zomi Baptist Convention

-In March 1952, the mission secretary Rev. E. E. Soward paid a survey trip to Chin Hills.
+In March 1952, the mission secretary, Rev. E. E. Soward, paid a survey trip to Chin Hills.
 Rev. S.T Hau Go was in charge of the Chin Baptists works while the Johnsons of the Hakha and the Nelson of Tedim were on holiday.
 Revd.
 E.E Sowards went to Tedim Baptist annual meeting at Laitui village on 14–17 February 1952.
 Then he went on tour to Falam and Hakha area with Rev. S.T Hau Go.
-After the survey, he proposed the followings for Baptist in the Chin Hills:
+After the survey, he proposed the following for Baptists in the Chin Hills: